Suspected Crime Boss Daniel Kinahan Arrested in Dubai in Major Law Enforcement Breakthrough

 What's Next

 Extradition proceedings are expected to be initiated in the coming weeks.
 The legal process is likely to be complex and potentially lengthy, but the arrest itself represents a major step forward.
-Further details are available at 2026 in Ireland.
+The Irish government has indicated that it will pursue extradition with the full force of the law.
+Further details are available at ICIJ and The Guardian.